- Current students

 What if something goes wrong?

-The Education (Pastoral Care of International Students) Code of Practice 2016 advises that if you have a concern about how your education provider or agent is treating you, you should first contact your provider and follow their formal complaints process.
+The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 (the Code) advises that if you have a concern about how your education provider or agent is treating you, you should first contact your provider and follow their formal complaints process.

 Unitec’s complaints process